aws-samples/fiware-orion-on-aws/README.md

 #### 4.1 Prerequisites

 1. Install [docker](https://docs.docker.com/cloud/ecs-integration/).
-2. Create docker context for FIWARE environment. if you already have a context for orion and cygnus, you can just use it.
+2. Create or select a docker context for the FIWARE orion environment.

 ```bash
 docker context create ecs <context-name>
 ?
 Create a Docker context using: [Use arrows to move, type to filter]
   > An existing AWS profile  <- You can use the profile you created here.
 docker context use <context-name>
 ```

 #### 4.2 Deploy FIWARE Orion